WifiHubKR/WifiHubKR/README.md

 ![header](https://capsule-render.vercel.app/api?type=wave&color=auto&height=300&section=header&text=WifiHub's%20page&fontSize=90)

-Hi there 👋 I'm <b>security professonal aspirant</b> using Python and Java.
+Hi there 👋 I'm <b>security professonal aspirant</b> using Python and Java. <br>
-Now I study Blockchain to understand new Security skills.
+Now I study Blockchain to understand new Security skills. <br>
+If you want to know about me, use my Notion ^^

 <!--
 **WifiHubKR/WifiHubKR** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.